K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 name                                 requested state   instances   memory   disk   urls service_egov_common_juso_sampleApp   started           1/1         512M     1G     service-egov-common-juso-sampleapp.cf-dev.open-paas.com
 ````
-you must deploy the app with only the basic configuration and bind to the service to get the service's information (connection URL, connection ID, password).
-The development/deployment of apps in an open cloud platform part has discussed in detail.
+you must deploy the app with only the basic configuration and bind it to the service to get the service's information (connection URL, connection ID, password).
+The development/deployment of apps in an open cloud platform part has been discussed in detail.

 After checking the name of the My App, Bind the service and app.
 ````
 $ cf bind-service {My App Name} {My Service Name}
 ````
-- My App Name : In the example above, service_egov_common_juso_sampleApp.
+- My App Name: In the example above, service_egov_common_juso_sampleApp.
 Talks about the unique name of My App.
-- My Service Name : The name given when provisioning for the Service.
+- My Service Name: The name given when provisioning for the Service.

 When the connection is successful, it asks the app for a restage.
-Currently, the app and service is not bound.
+Currently, the app and service are not bound.
 To check if they are properly bound, restaging is required.
 ````
 $ cf services